octo-online/reactive-audit/README.md

 This audit tool aims to provide help to the use of *[Reactive architecture](http://www.reactivemanifesto.org/)* in project implementations.
 For reminder, when applying this approach the application must use only **non-blocking APIs** and, as soon as possible, return the current thread to a pool, limited by the number of CPU cores.
-The code msut also use Java 8 concurrency utility classes `Future<>` and `CompletableFuture<>` everywhere.
+The code must also use Java 8 concurrency utility classes `Future<>` and `CompletableFuture<>` everywhere.

 # How it works
 To detect where the application uses a blocking API, this tool injects some checks using a JVM agent (using [Aspectj](https://www.eclipse.org/aspectj/)).
-We choose to use the load-time-wearing in ordder to not modify the compiled code.
+We chose to use the load-time-weaving in order not to modify the compiled code.
 Thus, it is easier to add or remove the audit.

 The agent tries to detect all the invocations of blocking APIs *at runtime*.